 Where can you buy our honey?

 We sell 2 varietals of honey: our wildflower blend and special extractions from the hives at the Haehnle Audubon Sanctuary.
-Our blend honey is sold in quarts (46 oz), and both varieties can be purchased in a small jar (12 oz).
+Our blend honey is sold in quarts (about 3lbs), pints, and a small 12 oz size.

-You can find our honey at the following stores in Michigan:
+You can find our honey at the following locations in Michigan:

 - Argus Farm Stop, Ann Arbor ( Now at 2 locations - Liberty St. and Packard St.)